MENU

 Projects

 You can stop dreaming about your new home.
-With over 14 years of experience and more than 2,000 residential units delivered to their owners, you can rest assured that you are in capable hands and have our full support.
-Ken Hator is both a development and contracting company, benefiting from self-financing capabilities while also executing the projects it initiates.
+With over 14 years of experience and more than 2,000 housing units delivered to their owners, you can rest assured you're in good hands and that we’ve got your back.
+Ken Hator is a development and construction company with independent financial capabilities that also executes the projects it initiates.

 i